apache/daffodil-site/site/sbt.md

 {% endcomment %}
 -->

-The Apache Daffodil SBT Plugin is plugin for the [SBT build tool](https://www.scala-sbt.org/) to help manage, build, and test DFDL schema projects.
+The Apache Daffodil SBT Plugin is a plugin for the [SBT build tool](https://www.scala-sbt.org/) to help manage, build, and test DFDL schema projects.
 It is part of the [Standard DFDL Schema Project Layout](/dfdl-layout).

 See the [GitHub page](https://github.com/apache/daffodil-sbt) for details to enable and configure.